 In the mid-19th century, due to the very backward technology of aluminum smelting in France, the ministers of the princes could only use silver tableware at banquets, and only Napoleon II used an aluminum bowl.

-The development of aluminum alloy surface treatment technology makes aluminum metal has not only high practical value but also aesthetic value.
+With the application of electrolytic aluminum technology, aluminum has become increasingly integrated into public life.
+The development of aluminum alloy surface treatment technology has made aluminum not only have high practical value but also aesthetic value.

-Among many metal materials, aluminum is the first to be used by various manufacturers because of its easy processing, good visual effect and rich surface treatment methods.
+Metal materials are being used more and more in existing products because they can better reflect product quality and highlight brand value.
+Among many metal materials, aluminum is the first choice of various manufacturers because of its easy processing, good visual effect, and rich surface treatment methods.

 Let’s take a look at the surface finishing process of aluminum and aluminum alloys in our daily products.

 Metal wire drawing is a manufacturing process in which sandpaper is used to repeatedly scrape the surface of the material to produce a series of fine lines.

 Drawing can be divided into straight drawing, random drawing, swirl drawing, and thread drawing.

 The metal wire drawing process can create fine lines on the surface of the material, producing a silky and matte finish.
 The resulting product combines both style and technology.

 The diamond carving knife is mounted on the spindle of a high-speed engraving machine (typically 20,000 rpm) to carve parts, generating a highlighted area on the surface of the product.